-With the Early College High School Program, opening in the 2018-2019 school year, students can fast track their college plans or begin building a career by earning a high school diploma and college associate degree by the 12th grade – at no cost to families!
+With the Early College High School Program,a new program that opened in the 2018-2019 school year, students can fast track their college plans or begin building a career by earning a high school diploma and college associate degree by the 12th grade – at no cost to families!
 In partnership with Nashville State Community College, the Early College High School Program will offer students the opportunity to graduate with a college associate degree in one of seven different industries.
 See the full list below.

 Students will graduate ready to enter the competitive workforce with relevant skills and knowledge.

 Eighth grade students with qualifying test scores and a GPA of 85 or greater are eligible to apply.
 Learn more about academic requirements here.
 After graduation, the degree earned through Early College High School Program will transfer to seven public and six private institutions in Tennessee.
 View the full list here.
 In addition, the majority of earned credits will transfer to many colleges across the state and outside of Tennessee.